bdwyertech/rust-displayconfig/README.md

 Some resolutions and capabilities are hidden by Mac OS.
 Not sure why, but this can help you find and set them.

-A simple Rust application demonstrating how to use macOS's private SkyLight framework from Rust.

 ### Usage
 ```shell
 displayconfig list